SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 **2.** To calculate the Normalised Difference Snow Index (NDSI) and Normalised Difference Snow and Ice Index (NDSII) as benchmark indicators of snow and glacier-covered areas

-**3.** To apply k-means learning as an unsupervised method for initial classification of areas with glacier ice cover.
+**3.** To apply k-means algorithm as an unsupervised method for initial classification of areas with glacier ice cover.

-**4.** To train a Convolutional Neural Network (CNN) using labelled data derived from a mask created using the benchmark indicators.
+**4.** To train a Convolutional Neural Network (CNN) using labelled data derived from a mask created using the benchmark indices.

 **5.** To validate the machine learning outputs by comparing them to NDSI/NDSII-based classifications.

-**6.** To quantify changes in glacier extent between 2017 and 2023 by analysing the differences between glacier masks.
+**6.** To quantify changes in glacier cover between 2017 & 2023 by analysing the differences between glacier masks.

-**7.** To evaluate the accuracy and limitations of combining unsupervised and supervised learning for glacier monitoring, including the scalability and potential model improvements
+**7.** To evaluate the accuracy and limitations of unsupervised and supervised learning for glacier monitoring, including the scalability and potential model improvements.

 # 2.0 Methodology